 There’s this saying that there’s more than one way to crack an egg.
-It goes without saying that this concept applies to software engineering too.
-For the most part of engineering a software system, there’ll be more than one way to do it.
+This concept applies to software engineering too.
+In engineering a software system, there’ll be more than one way to do it.
 This poses a challenge: finding the best way.

 It would seem that the best and most efficient ways of building software systems aren’t usually the most obvious and intuitive.
 A look at the computational complexities of brute-force algorithms [mostly intuitive, straightforward, obvious, and easy] vs their advanced but efficient counterparts [not so obvious and intuitive] should show this.